gavinlyonsrepo/NOKIA5110_TEXT/README.md

 6. LCDString(const char * characters);

-Given a string of characters, one by one is passed to the LCD
+Given a string of characters, one by one is passed to the LCD The library can only take in characters and strings so if the user wants to display numbers (ints, floats) They must be converted or parsed first, there is an example file "NOKA5110_TEXT_DHT11.ino" which shows one way to do this with floats.

 7. LCDsetContrast(uint8_t )